 Here we gathered the basic information that you need to know before uploading illustrations to Iconfinder.

 Icons are stylised and simplified graphics whose aim is to capture the essence of an object or action (it zooms in).
 Often using geometrical shapes, a good icon can be understood by everyone in a few seconds.
-Icons work very well in small sizes and are used as UI elements.
+Icons work very well in small sizes and are often used as UI elements.

 Illustrations are more artistic and elaborate graphics whose aim is to enchant and bring life into a situation or action.
 Often using organic shapes and strokes, illustrations can be metaphorical and open to interpretation.
 They need to be seen in larger sizes in order to be understood.
-They are often used in presentations, landing pages, error pages, or even for printing on books.
+They are often used in presentations, landing pages, error pages, or even printed on books.

 To see what we understand as illustrations, please check our entire illustration collection.